dsyph3r/symblog-docs/docs/doctrine-2-the-blog-model.rst

     }

-Firstly we import and alias the Doctrine 2 ORM Mappings namespace.
+First we import and alias the Doctrine 2 ORM Mappings namespace.
 This allows us to use ``annotations`` to describe the metadata for the entity.
 The metadata provides information on how the members should be mapped to the database.